 Vehicles bought or sold by a business must be registered at an SAAQ service outlet.

-You can also request a copy of the vehicle record from the SAAQ to find out:
+You can also request the vehicle's ownership history from the SAAQ to find out:

-To obtain a copy of the vehicle record, you can:
+To obtain the vehicle's ownership history, you can:

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-To check whether your vehicle can be registered, you can:
+To check whether the vehicle can be registered, you can use our online service.

 The business must be registered with the Registraire des entreprises (enterprise register) because you need to provide your Québec enterprise number (NEQ) to register your vehicle.